Dear Family and Friends,

 On behalf of Cedarville University, Joy, Rachel, Samuel, and I pray you have a blessed Christmas and start to the New Year.
-This past year God has shown us grace and mercy in many ways.
-Please allow me to share just a few of those with you.
+God has bestowed His grace on us in many ways.
+Please allow me to share just a few.

 In Christ Alone,